 This is a half pound jar of our Briscoe County honey complete with a wooden dipper and a bee pendant.
-Like all our glass products, return it to us and you will receive $1 off next season's order.
+The perfect gift for the honey lover in your life.

 One of the easiest ways to "de-crystalize" your honey is to just set the jar or squeeze bottle in a bowl of warm water (but avoid water over 95° Fahrenheit until it starts flowing again.
 Some folks even suggest just setting out in the warm sun but just avoid getting it too hot!